2019-MIT-Environmental-Bioinformatics/Plastic-Project/README.md

 qiime demux summarize --i-data plastic_qiime_step_1.qza --o-visualization plastic_unfiltered_vis.qzv
 ```

-The visualization that this command generates can be found in the output/qiime_vis directory of this repository.
+The visualization that this command generates (plastic_unfiletered_vis.qzv) can be found in the output/qiime_vis directory of this repository.
 We used this visualization to choose our trimming cutoffs for the following steps.

 Next, we denoise and filter the data, calculate diversity metrics, and assign taxonomy.
 We do this using the following scripts (available in our scripts directory) in the order below.